rohan-deshpande/trux/docs/usage/optimism-vs-pessimism.md

 In this case, if the request fails, `user` will be restored to its previous state and will in turn revert `#app` back to displaying `Frodo`.

-On the other hand, the pessimistic change will first attempt to send the request to `https://lotr.com/api`, only `persist` the change when the request is successful and catch the error if the request fails.
-If the request fails, `#app` will never be updated.
+On the other hand, the pessimistic change will first attempt to send the request to `https://lotr.com/api` and only `persist` the change when the request is successful.
+It will also catch the error if the request fails, preventing `#app` from getting the new `innerHTML`.